KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

   <img src="/img/tutorial-extras/pn-junction/image28.png"/>
 </p>

-3. Introduce the reference voltage into the cirucit and connect it with a wire.
+3. Ground is used as the reference voltage> This placed by click and hols followed by dragging into the circuit. connect it with a wire.
 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image31.png"/>
 </p>